EPCCed/2025-02-24_CCP9-GradSchool/_episodes/13-scheduler.md

 ---
 title: "Scheduler Fundamentals"
-teaching: 45
+teaching: 20
-exercises: 30
+exercises: 0
 questions:
-- "What is a scheduler and why does a cluster need one?"
+- "What is a scheduler and why does an HPC system need one?"
 - "How do I launch a program to run on a compute node in the cluster?"
 - "How do I capture the output of a program that is run on a node in the cluster?"